Best Arm Identification with Minimal Regret: Introduction

 \item In Section~\ref{section_lower}, we derive fundamental information-theoretic limits for the problem of BAI with minimal regret, as rigorously formulated in Section~\ref{section_setup}.
 Specifically, utilizing the change-of-measure technique, we establish an instance-dependent lower bound on the expected cumulative regret for all feasible online BAI algorithms.
 Furthermore, we derive an impossibility result, as outlined in Theorem~\ref{theorem_impossible}.
 This result underscores the inevitability that achieving minimal cumulative regret in BAI necessitates a higher-order sample complexity.

 \item In Sections~\ref{section_algo} and \ref{section_theory}, we propose and analyze the Double KL-UCB (or \textsc{DKL-UCB}) algorithm.
 Specifically, at each time step, \textsc{DKL-UCB} selects two candidate arms based on two meticulously designed Kullback--Leibler upper confidence bounds, and then employs an appropriate amount of randomization to pull one of the candidate arms.
-Through a comprehensive theoretical investigation, we establish that \textsc{DKL-UCB} achieves asymptotic optimality, wherein its expected cumulative regret attains the lower bound as the error probability $\delta$ tends to zero.
+We establish that \textsc{DKL-UCB} achieves asymptotic optimality, wherein its expected cumulative regret attains the lower bound as the error probability $\delta$ tends to zero.
 Additionally, we demonstrate that its expected sample complexity is nearly optimal, up to a small multiplicative factor that scales as the square of $\log\log(1/\delta)$.

-\item In Section~\ref{section_compare_other}, we conduct a comparative analysis between our examined problem and two other classical problem: regret minimization and BAI with minimal samples, with a focus on their respective asymptotic performances.
-Remarkably, the hardness parameter for regret minimization aligns seamlessly with that of our specific problem, prompting meticulous further exploration.
+\item In Section~\ref{section_compare_other}, we conduct a comparative analysis between our examined problem and two other classical problems: regret minimization and BAI with minimal samples, with a focus on their respective asymptotic performances.
+We find that the hardness parameter for regret minimization aligns seamlessly with that of our specific problem, warranting further investigation.
 Besides, we illustrate the significant distinctions that arise in the context of BAI when employing different performance metrics.

 \end{enumerate}

 \paragraph{Related work.} Both the problems of cumulative regret minimization and best arm identification have attracted considerable attention in the literature.
 The asymptotic lower bound for regret minimization was firstly established by \citet{lai1985asymptotically}, and further generalized by \citet{burnetas1996optimal}.
 Subsequently, a diverse range of policies, such as KL-UCB \citep{garivier2011kl, cappe2013kullback} and Thompson Sampling \citep{agrawal2012analysis, korda2013thompson}, have been meticulously developed to achieve asymptotic optimality across various scenarios.
 For an extensive survey of regret minimization algorithms, we refer to \citet{lattimore2020bandit}.